ovh/utask/pkg/plugins/builtin/http/README.md

         user: {{.config.basicAuth.user}}
         password: {{.config.basicAuth.password}}
       bearer: {{.config.auth.token}}
+      mutual_tls:
+        # a chain of certificates to identify the caller, first certificate in the chain is considered as the leaf, followed by intermediates
+        client_cert: {{.config.mtls.clientCert}}
+        # private key corresponding to the certificate
+        client_key: {{.config.mtls.clientKey}}
     # optional, string as boolean
     follow_redirect: "true"
+    # optional, defines additional root CAs to perform the call. can contains multiple CAs concatained together
+    root_ca: {{.config.mtls.rootca}}
+    # optional, string as boolean. indicates if server certificate must be validated or not.
+    insecure_skip_verify: "false"
     # optional, array of name and value fields
     query_parameters:
     - name: foo